 Pursuant to the Local RA Reallocation process adopted in D.10-12-038, Energy Division will provide adjustments twice in 2013 per the schedule in section 2 of this guide.
 LSEs will receive incremental Local RA adjustments, which will adjust the Year Ahead Local RA Allocations in Table 3 of the LSE Allocations tab.
 LSEs must enter the incremental Local RA adjustments received from Energy Division into Table 5 of the LSE Allocations tab.
 To implement the provision that allows for aggregation of incremental Local RA procurement after the Year Ahead RA Filing, LSEs will receive incremental adjustments to their Local RA obligations (either a positive or a negative number) for each Local Area.
 LSEs may enter the allocation in any Local Area in the same Transmission Access Charge (TAC) Area.
-For example, if an LSE receives a two MW incremental Local RA adjustment in LA Basin, the LSE could enter 2 MW in Big Creek/Ventura and procure a two MW resource in Big Creek Ventura instead.
-The LSE could also enter one MW in each LA Basin and Big Creek Ventura.
+For example, if an LSE receives a two MW incremental Local RA adjustment in LA Basin, the LSE could enter 2 MW in Big Creek/Ventura and procure a two MW resource in Big Creek-Ventura instead.
+The LSE could also enter one MW in each LA Basin and Big Creek-Ventura.
 The template will draw the allocations entered by LSEs into the Summary Tab and calculate any needed or extra local capacity for the Month Ahead-RA showing.

 Confidentiality and RA Filings